 SILVER STAR SERVICE BANNER DAY

-Every May 1 Americans honor the sacrifices of the combat wounded, ill and dying service members on Silver Star Service Banner Day.
-The history of the service banner dates back to 1917 or 1918, following the suggestions of Women’s Committee of the Council of National Defenses.
+Every May 1st, Americans honor the sacrifices of the combat wounded, ill, and dying service members on Silver Star Service Banner Day.
+The day also recognizes service members awarded the Silver Star Medal.

-The use of Blue and Gold Star Service Banners was formally adopted into the United States Code and made official, leaving the Silver Star Service Flag overlooked.
-A new Silver Star Service Flag and Banner were designed and were quickly accepted widely used throughout the United States.
+The Blue and Gold Service Banners made their debuts in 1918 during World War II.
+Over time, the United States formally adopted and made official the Blue and Gold Star Service Banners.
+However, the country overlooked Silver Star Service Banner.
+Once identified, representatives quickly designed and accepted The Silver Star Service Flag and Banner.
 The United States House of Representatives passed H Res.
-855, a stand-alone resolution on April 21, 2010, making the SSFOA Silver Star Service Banner official and making May 1 Silver Star Service Banner Day.
+855, a stand-alone resolution on April 21, 2010, making the SSFOA Silver Star Service Banner official and making May 1st Silver Star Service Banner Day.

 Since 1818, the military awarded the Citation Star for “Gallantry in Action.”
 The Silver Star Medal replaced the Citation Star and first officially awarded it in 1942.
 Military personnel receive the Silver Star Medal for specific actions in combat.
 The military has awarded between 100,000 and 150,000 Silver Star Medals.